UPDATED JANUARY 7, 2022

 Please visit our Resource Center for additional information on programs that support our community and help keep pets and their families together.

-- Berkeley Humane’s Pet Food Pantry provides free dog and cat food to our community on Friday and Sunday mornings.
+- Our Pet Food Pantry provides free dog and cat food to our community on Friday and Sunday mornings from 10am-12pm.

 - Our Behavior Advice line is free behavior and training advice by licensed trainers and behavior experts.
 Please call or submit your questions through email.

 - Our end-of-life care is still providing compassionate support to people in the end of their pet’s life.